-Multiple sclerosis (MS) is a chronic, degenerative disease of the CNS that is caused by an immune-mediated inflammatory process.
-This process results in the demyelination of white matter in the brain and spinal cord.
-MS has a higher prevalence among women and people in temperate regions such as Europe and North America.
-Impaired vision (due to retrobulbar neuritis) is usually the first manifestation of the disease.
-Other neurological deficits also appear as the disease progresses.
-The most common clinical course is characterized by exacerbations (relapses) followed by periods of complete/incomplete remission.
-MRI, which is the investigation of choice, reveals demyelinated sclerotic plaques in white matter.
-Differential diagnosis of MS includes other chronic demyelinating diseases and neurological infections (e.g., borreliosis, neurosyphilis).
-Acute exacerbations of MS are treated with high-dose glucocorticoids.
-Between relapses, patients may be treated with disease-modifying drugs (e.g., β-interferon, glatiramer acetate).
-No definitive therapy is available for MS.
+Multiple sclerosis (MS) is a chronic degenerative disease of the CNS characterized by demyelination and axonal degeneration in the brain and spinal cord, which are caused by an immune-mediated inflammatory process.
+The prevalence of MS is higher among women and people in temperate regions such as Europe and North America.
+Impaired vision (due to retrobulbar neuritis) is usually the first manifestation of MS; other neurological deficits appear as the disease progresses.
+The most common clinical course is characterized by exacerbations followed by periods of complete or incomplete remission.
+Diagnosis is made using clinical and MRI findings to identify the dissemination of CNS lesions in time and space.
+Characteristic MRI findings are demyelinated sclerotic plaques primarily located in white matter.
+Differential diagnoses of MS include other chronic demyelinating diseases and neurological infections (e.g., borreliosis, neurosyphilis).
+Acute exacerbations of MS are usually treated with high-dose glucocorticoids.
+Between exacerbations, patients may be treated with disease-modifying drugs (e.g., interferon beta, glatiramer acetate, natalizumab).
+There is currently no definitive treatment for MS.

 |Relapsing-remitting MS (RR-MS)|| || |